 - Rivers Casino & Resort

-Plans have somewhat stalled in New York, however, the Gambling Commission are likely to finalise the bill by Christmas 2018.
+Plans have somewhat stalled in New York.
+However, the Gambling Commission are likely to finalise the bill by the end of the year.

 Here’s what Charlie Degliomini, executive vice president for Empire Resorts, said:

 “I think New York is being deliberative, and that’s a good thing.
 But there is a competitive advantage being realized by the neighboring states, no question.
 We’d certainly love for the gaming commission to determine the rules and the regulations so we could get started.
 We’re ready.”

 Verdict: Similar to Rhode Island, Matched betting is still a little way off.

 Oregon were exempt from the PASPA act allowing them to run sports betting through their state lottery.

 Recently the lottery have launched a new mobile app which could pave the way for online sports betting in the near future.

 These changes are likely to happen in 2019, after the mid-term elections have been and gone.